 The seasonal spring market is exceptionally robust in Minnesota, and is the best time of year to sell a home.
 And now is about the time sellers start thinking about it!
 But before sellers make their decision, they often want to know the answers to these questions:

 What is the overall health of the market?
 How is my city and area performing compared to the overall market?
 And what can I expect from this year’s spring market?
-To find these answers, we need to take a quick look back at 2020, and the impact of the pandemic on the housing markets here.
+To find these answers, we need to take a quick look back at 2023, and look at the impact of mortgage rates on the Minnesota housing market.
 Let’s get started!

 With supple and demand both dropping at similar rates, median price remained stable, albeit the rate of increase slowed significantly.
 Twin Cities housing prices were up 1% over 2022, with median sales price rising to $368,000.
 Edina median price rose to $600,500, a 3% increase from 2022, and a whopping 27% increase from 2019 just before the pandemic.
-Premier Edina neighborhoods like Arden Park, Country Club, Minnehaha Woods, and Parkwoods Knolls also saw significant increases in luxury home sales, especially above $2 million mark where cash-rich buyers flourished (see Edina Neighborhoods Page).
+Premier Edina neighborhoods like Arden Park, Edina Country Club, Minnehaha Woods, and Parkwoods Knolls saw significant increases in luxury home sales, especially above $2 million mark where cash-rich buyers flourished (see Edina Neighborhoods Page).

 Listings that are fully prepped and staged can expect shorter market times and higher sales prices in the digital marketplace.
 As always, if you have questions about your own home’s market value, or are looking for ways to spruce up your home for the highest return on the market, feels free to contact us for a free walkthrough.
 We specialize in strategic home prep and staging plans!